by Duncan Hardie

-Let's check what our current publisher is and point the kernel zone to a publisher that has a newer kernel.
+Let's check what our current publisher is and point the kernel zone to an internal publisher that has a newer kernel.
 We start by logging in to

 myfirstkz, as shown in Listing 12:

 Note that in this example, we will use an internally created repository.
-You will be able to reproduce this for yourself as later releases of Oracle Solaris become available.
-In Listing 12, we can see that we are running Oracle Solaris 11.2, and we have set our publisher to point to the
+You will be able to reproduce this for yourself with the repository images of Oracle Solaris as they become available on My Oracle Support.
+In Listing 12, we can see that we are running Oracle Solaris 11.3, and we have set our publisher to point to the

 Before we update, let's look at what the kernel zone sees as its boot environment:

 root@myfirstkz:~# beadm list BE Flags Mountpoint Space Policy Created -- ----- ---------- ----- ------ ------- solaris-2 NR / 3.39G static 2018-07-03 03:10

 Now, let's update our kernel zone, as shown in Listing 13: